MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_BidStrategy.md

   - Must have [conversion tracking](hlp_BA_CONC_UETv2WhatIsCT.md) (either a UET tag + an active conversion goal, or offline conversions) set up.
 We recommend giving the bid strategy enough time to accumulate at least 30 conversions before evaluating its performance.
 - **How to make sure maximize conversions and Target CPA work optimally:** Maximize conversions and Target CPA need time to work.
 For best results, keep this timeline in mind:

-  1. **Getting set up: 30 days** — We recommend having at least 30 conversions in the previous 30 days.
+  1. **Getting set up: 30 days** â€” We recommend having at least 30 conversions in the previous 30 days.
 When setting up Target CPA, we suggest basing your target on your actual CPA from the previous 30 days.
 For new campaigns, we suggest basing your target on your account's performance.
-  1. **Learning period: 1-2 weeks** — Our platform usually needs two weeks to acquaint itself with your campaign.
+  1. **Learning period: 1-2 weeks** â€” Our platform usually needs two weeks to acquaint itself with your campaign.
 Avoid changing budgets or conversion goals during this period, as this may cause the learning period to start over.
 We recommend *not* evaluating the bid strategy's performance based on these two weeks.  YT::https://www.youtube.com/embed/FpBrb0soCFk?si=1dETwPz88eIour6H::END 
-  1. **Run campaign: 2-4 weeks** — Let your campaign run for two to four weeks after the learning period (avoiding changing budgets or conversion goals, as this may cause the learning period to start over) and then start evaluating the bid strategy's performance.
+  1. **Run campaign: 2-4 weeks** â€” Let your campaign run for two to four weeks after the learning period (avoiding changing budgets or conversion goals, as this may cause the learning period to start over) and then start evaluating the bid strategy's performance.
 Keep your conversion goal window in mind while evaluating performance.
-  1. **Evaluate and adjust: Going forward** — Review the campaign's performance since the learning period is aggregate and make adjustments as needed.
+  1. **Evaluate and adjust: Going forward** â€” Review the campaign's performance since the learning period is aggregate and make adjustments as needed.
 For Target CPA, we recommend keeping adjustments within 10-15%, up or down.
 - **Timing of conversions**: When conversions occur more than seven days after the associated clicks, it's harder for maximize conversions and Target CPA to make effective bids.
 If most of your conversions occur more than seven days after the associated clicks, we recommend not using maximize conversions or Target CPA.
 - **Offline conversions**: If you don't or can't upload offline conversions on a daily basis, we recommend not using maximize conversions or Target CPA.
 For best results, upload offline conversions within two days of the conversion.